Washing Machine & Dishwasher Installation Croydon — Verified Appliance Installers

 See Kitchen Plumbing Croydon for fridge water line details.

 A like-for-like swap where existing valves, waste and socket are in place is typically straightforward.
 For a first-time install requiring new pipework, confirm with the council first.
-Call Croydon Council’s repairs contact centre on 020 8726 6101 — routine repairs during office hours; emergency repairs reported any time.³
+Call Croydon Council’s repairs contact centre on **020 8726 6101**.³ The line is open Monday to Friday, 8am to 6pm for routine repairs; emergency repairs can be reported at any time of the day or night.
+Non-emergency repairs can also be reported via the council’s online portal.

 Washing Machine & Dishwasher Installation across Croydon — areas we cover